X-ray specs: Description

-X-Ray Specs consist of an over-sized pair of spectacles with plastic or cardboard frames and white cardboard "lenses" printed with concentric red circles, and emblazoned with the legend "X-RAY VISION".
+X-Ray Specs consist of an over-sized pair of spectacles with plastic or cardboard frames and white cardboard "lenses" printed with concentric red circles and emblazoned with the legend "X-RAY VISION".

 The "lenses" consist of two layers of thin cardboard with a small hole about a quarter-inch (6 millimeters) in diameter punched through both layers.
 The user views objects through the holes.
 In the original version, a feather is embedded between the layers of each lens.
 The vanes of the feathers are so close together that light is diffracted, causing the user to receive two slightly offset images.
 For instance, if viewing a pencil, one would see two offset images of the pencil.
 Where the images overlap, a darker image is obtained, giving the illusion that one is seeing the graphite embedded within the body of the pencil.
 Newer versions utilize manufactured diffraction lenses instead of feathers.

-Value

-X-Ray Specs were long advertised with the slogan "See the bones in your hand, see through clothes!"
-Some versions of the advertisement featured an illustration of a young man using the X-Ray Specs to examine the bones in his hand while a voluptuous woman stood in the background, as though awaiting her turn to be "X-rayed".
-These claims, however, were untrue.
-In smaller print below the X-ray claims, advertisements and packaging state that X-Ray Specs operate by "illusion".

-Part of the novelty value lies in provoking the object of the wearer's attentions.
-These subjects may believe that the device does allow the wearer to compromise their modesty, so are liable to respond with a variety of amusing reactions.
-Indeed, instructions with the packaging explain how to provoke such reactions, to "CONVINCE the gals that your X-Ray Spex are for real!"